 The next gate, on the south east, was the Viterne Gate, but this was demolished in 1860.
 We entered into the city via a passageway under the Chateau de Girard, 14C – the Rue du Porche.

 The passageway leads out to the square in the centre of the town, with the Chateau on the left, now the Hotel de Ville.

 Just below the square is the eastern gate, The Sabran Gate, the only remaining fortified gate from the Mediaeval period.

 The Chateau of Montanégre, also called the Chateau of Fay-Pairaut, was associated with the Bourgoule Gate.

 I couldn’t find information about the fifth gate, the westerly Alais Gate.

-The town was famous for its dried figs in the Middle Ages and recently this tradition has been revived, with a biannual Fig Festival.
+This contemporary seating was rather beautiful.dried figs in the Middle Ages and recently this tradition has been revived, with a biannual Fig Festival.
 I could only find these flowers.

 The Régordane Way, a trade, military, and pilgrim route from (originally) the Île de France to Saint Gilles du Gard and the Mediterranean, passes through the town and is now the GR700.
 The road was originally built by the Romans.

 We should have lingered – there was so much more to see and to understand, particularly the history of the town during the Wars of Religion.
 But we were tired so returned to the gîte and a chilly swimming pool for refreshment.

 It was a time of a very full moon.